pgaijin66/Today-I-learned/README.md

 # Today I Learned

 Learning resources compiled for everything learned everyday some blog posts to books to videos.
+A collection of concise books, articles, tech talks  and tutorials on small things I learn day to day across a variety of languages and technologies.
+These are things that don't really warrant a full blog post.

-## Progess is always good, no matter how slow it is.
+## "Progess is always good, no matter how slow it is."

 ### Books
 ----------